Condoleezza Rice: Views within the Black American community

 Rice's ratings decreased following a heated battle for her confirmation as Secretary of State and following Hurricane Katrina in August 2005.
 Rice's rise within the George W. Bush administration initially drew a largely positive response from many in the black community.
 In a 2002 survey, then National Security Advisor Rice was viewed favorably by 41% of black respondents, but another 40% did not know Rice well enough to rate her and her profile remained comparatively obscure.
 As her role increased, some black commentators began to express doubts concerning Rice's stances and statements on various issues.
 In 2005, The Washington Post columnist Eugene Robinson asked, "How did [Rice] come to a worldview so radically different from that of most black Americans?"

-Rice and Australian Foreign Minister Alexander Downer participate in a news conference at the Ronald Reagan Presidential Library in Simi Valley, California, 2007.
+Rice and Australian Foreign Minister Alexander Downer participate in a news conference at the Ronald Reagan Presidential Library in Simi Valley, California, in 2007.

 In August 2005, American musician, actor, and social activist Harry Belafonte, who served on the Board of TransAfrica, referred to blacks in the Bush administration as "black tyrants."
 Belafonte's comments received mixed reactions.

 Rice dismissed these criticisms during a September 14, 2005 interview when she said, "Why would I worry about something like that? ...
 The fact of the matter is I've been black all my life.
 Nobody needs to tell me how to be black."

 Black commentators have defended Rice, including Mike Espy, Andrew Young, C. Delores Tucker (chair of the National Congress of Black Women), Clarence Page, Colbert King, Dorothy Height (chair and president emerita of the National Council of Negro Women) and Kweisi Mfume (Congressman and former CEO of the NAACP).